-Selecting a topic title will always take you to your last read post in the topic.
-To enter at the top ↑ or bottom ↓ instead, select the reply count or last reply date.
+Selecting a title from the topic list will always take you to your last read post in the topic.
+To enter at the top or bottom instead, select the reply count or last reply date.

 Topics above the light red line are new or updated since your last visit.
 If you have read all the way to the end of a topic, its title will be light grey instead of black.

-For search, the menu, or your user page, use the icon buttons docked at the upper right.
+For search, the menu, or your user page, use the icon buttons at the upper right.

 While reading a topic, use the timeline on the right side to jump to the top, bottom, or your last read position.
 On smaller screens, select the bottom progress bar to expand it.